Chandradeep-Pra/playto-payout/backend/EXPLAINER.md

 ## Overview

-This project implements a simplified payout engine similar to what platforms like Razorpay, Stripe, or PayPal internally use to manage merchant withdrawals safely.
+This project implements a simplified payout engine

 The system supports: